Generic selectors

 What Are Qualification Levels in the UK?

 Qualification levels in the UK are designed to show the depth and difficulty of a course, whether academic, vocational, or professional.
-They range from Entry Level (basic skills) to Level 8 (doctorate-level study), helping both learners and employers understand how different qualifications compare.
+They range from Entry Level (basic skills) to Level 8 (doctorate-level study), helping learners and employers understand how different qualifications compare.

 Here’s how the levels break down: